Vermont law provides several ways to establish parentage. They include:

 You will be required to pay a filing fee.
 If you can't afford the filing fees, you can ask the court to consider waiving them.
 See the Application to Waive Filing Fees and Service Costs web page for more information and forms.

-Be sure to keep a copy of everything you file with the court.
+Be sure to keep a copy of everything you file with the court for your records.

 Responding to a Parentage Case